 Getting started with ChibiOS using the SDP-K1

-In this article we are going to see how to take the first steps with ChibiOS using the Analog Devices EVAL-SDP-CK1Z or simply SDP-K1 controller board.
-ChibiOS is a large open source project that revolves around ChibiOS/RT, a Real Time Operating System (RTOS) that offers plenty of utilities to implement a wide spectrum of applications and ChibiOS/HAL a set of device drivers to enable and use dozens of MCU peripherals such as GPIO, UART, SPI, I2C etc.
+In this article, we will delve into the world of ChibiOS and explore how to take the first steps with the open-source project using the Analog Devices EVAL-SDP-CK1Z, also known as the SDP-K1 controller board.
+ChibiOS is a comprehensive open-source project that centers around ChibiOS/RT, a Real-Time Operating System (RTOS) that provides a wide range of utilities for implementing various applications, and ChibiOS/HAL, a set of device drivers that enable the use of multiple MCU peripherals, such as GPIO, UART, SPI, and I2C.

-Learning how to use ChibiOS is very convenient as it would be possible with it to implement a wide spectrum of applications that go from simple educational projects up to commercial products.
-Moreover, ChibiOS/HAL does a very good job of making the application independent from the MCU in use: this means that it would be possible to port an application from one development board to another in literally 5 minutes.
+Learning how to use ChibiOS is incredibly beneficial, as it allows for the implementation of a diverse range of applications, from simple educational projects to commercial products.
+Additionally, ChibiOS/HAL excels in making the application independent of the MCU in use.
+This means that it is possible to port an application from one development board to another in just a matter of minutes.

-The choice of the controller board has been mainly dictated by the combination of a well designed STM32F469 microcontroller and the ADI 120-pin connector that allows it to interface to hundreds of Analog Devices evaluation boards.
+The choice of the SDP-K1 controller board was mainly driven by the combination of a well-designed STM32F469 microcontroller and the ADI 120-pin connector that allows for interfacing with hundreds of Analog Devices evaluation boards.

 Setting up the toolchain